 I am an Old, and as an Old, I like to have my own copy of the music I listen to.
 I own a lot of vinyl, but I probably play digital music over 95% of the time.
 I’m lazy and cheap, and like the convenience and portability of digital and how it doesn’t wear out or need cleaning.
 Nowadays, my turntable is connected to my computer instead of my living room audio system so I can rip my vinyl to digital.
 The vinyl is more like a stamp collection, something I enjoy, but don’t often use.

 I use MP3s instead of lossless formats to save space.
 That way I can carry more music with me, and I can store and back up my music library without having to invest in an expensive disk farm.
-Some people say they notice a slight drop in audio quality, but a good MP3 is good enough for me.
+Some people say they notice a slight drop in audio quality, but unless they have an exceptional audio system and young, yet discerning, ears, they’re mostly full of it.
+A good MP3 is good enough for me.

 My MP3s come from many sources, some more legit than others.
 The standards these sources use for tagging files with metadata, adding cover images, and setting volume are wildly inconsistent, so I have a process I follow to get all my MP3s up to MY standards before I add them to my library.

 I’ve chosen to go with the Apple ecosystem for now, which means I use iTunes to manage my music library, AirPlay to stream music from my computer to my living room, and iPhones and iPods to carry music with me as I go.

 Step one is to get the MP3s.
 Some I buy or get for free when I buy vinyl.
 Others I download from music bloggers or via bittorrent (only music I’ve already bought on vinyl, of course <wink>).
 I use the free, open source qBittorrent app to download torrents.